seanmatthews1/five-finger-exercises/README.md

  - CombinatorParser.R: A minimal monadic parser for R

- - HO: A Julia package for generating optimal cross-hub schedules for the combined fleets of an airline group, using a Multi-agent simulation, with approximate dynamic programming / reinforcement learning.
+ - HO: A Julia package for generating optimal cross-hub schedules for the combined fleets of an airline group, using a multi-agent simulation, with approximate dynamic programming / reinforcement learning.

- - HiearchicalRegressionDemo.R: a demonstration I constructed for teaching / illustrating how hierarchical regression works.
-The script is in R, the inlined model code is in Stan.
+ - HiearchicalRegressionDemo.R: a demonstration I built for teaching /
+   illustrating  how hierarchical  regression  works, specifically  in Stan.
+The script is in R.

  - OptimalRouting.jl: A small demo using the Cbc mixed integer optimisation package from inside Julia.
 Solves the delivery truck